 - Toiletries - Sunscreen SPF 40+, Moisturizer, Lip balm, Soap, Toilet paper

 - Headlamp/ Torch.

-- Water Bottle- Ideally keep two bottle 1 litre each.
+- Water Bottle- Ideally keep two bottles 1 litre each.

 - Plastic Packing covers.